Fiber averaged dynamics associated with the Lorentz force equation: Applications of the averaged Lorentz dynamics

-\item The averaged dynamics is a fundamental tool in a new justification of the use of fluid models as an approximation of a kinetic model.
-There are two reasons for this: \begin{enumerate} \item It is a general belief in beam dynamics and plasma physics that fluid models appear from kinetic theory as an averaged description (for instance a standard reference is [11], [29] and [31]).
-However, derivations are based on assumptions on the higher order moments of the distribution function.
-These are hypotheses which can or can not hold at very extreme conditions.
-We have approach that problem without making hypothesis on the higher moments.
+\item {\bf Applications in fluid dynamics}.
+The averaged dynamics has been used in an alternative derivation of relativistic fluid models from relativistic kinetic model \cite{GT2,GT1}.
+The motivation for the new derivation is based on the following two points, \begin{enumerate} \item Fluid models emerge from kinetic theory as an averaged description of kinetic models \cite{Amendt, D, PenniAnile}.
+The standard proofs of these derivations are based on assumptions on the higher order moments of the distribution function.
+These assumptions are excluded from direct experimental control, in the very extreme conditions of bunches of particles in an accelerator.
+Using the averaged dynamics, we have approached the problem without making hypothesis on the higher moments: only moments up to order three appear in our considerations \cite{GT2,GT1}.

-\item Since the averaged Lorentz connection is affine and symmetric, one can make use of normal coordinates to simplify some calculations.
-This technical point is fundamental in our approach to the problem.
-Indeed, this is a consequence of the fact that an averaged dynamics is technically simple compared with the original dynamics. \end{enumerate}

-\item In order to write down the geodesic equations of the averaged dynamics, one only needs the first, second and third order moments.
-This makes the averaged dynamics insensitive to higher order moments of the original distribution $f$.
-We think this is an advance which respect to standard treatments [11], [29], [31].
-The approximation of the Lorentz dynamics by the averaged dynamics requires narrowness of the distribution function and that the process happens in the ultra-relativistic regime.
-Since the averaged model is insensitive to higher moments, it is not harmful to assume that moments of higher order as three are zero, as soon as one proves this is consistent with the premises of the approximation.
-We think that this is a general principle by which to understand the validity of fluids models as an approximate description of kinetic models.

-\item The averaged dynamics defined by the averaged connection $<\,^L\nabla>$ can be used in numerical simulations of the bunch dynamics in accelerator physics.
-Since the averaged equation is simpler, it can be used to improve the calculational speed in simulations of the evolution of bunches composed by a large number of charged particles.
-This is an idea, however, that still needs to be tested. \end{enumerate} \paragraph{} {\bf Relation of this work to previous work}.

-The averaging procedure used in this work was first introduced in reference [7] by the author, although in the context of Finsler geometry and formulated using a geometric formalism.
-In this paper we have adopted a local description using frames and local coordinates.